psliz05/Documents/readme.md

 A simple script that logs into **my.harvard**, checks all of your class grades, and emails you whenever something changes!

 This will update every 30 seconds and email you if a change is made.

+You will have to accept your Duo push the first time—then just let it run.
 ---

 ## Quick Setup